shashwatak/satellite-js/src-cpp/README.md

    "Launch current in Node" debugger option any BulkPropagator that uses a *debug* build of WASM module.

 A few things to note:
-* the code was written to run on exactly Emscripten 4.0.16.
-There might be breaking changes even on patch versions so take care bumping the EMSDK version.
+* the code was written to run on exactly Emscripten 5.0.1.
+There might be breaking changes even on patch versions so take care bumping the EMSDK version (study changelog).
 * `elsetrec` struct, while unlikely, might have different offsets on different compilations, and different `sizeof` as well.
 * `char` type is signed on current compilation, and so is written with `DataView#setInt8()`